LinLiu9898/Math/README.md

 # Math

-This repository is for some of my competition math solutions.
+This repository is for some of my competitive math solutions.